Tips on cutting down

 Here are some practical tips if you want to try to cut down on the amount of alcohol you’re drinking before or after your alcohol-free month:

-- Do something other than drink or something to slow down drinking when you’re out with friends.
-Dance or play a game of pool, and drink water while doing these activities.
+Do something other than drink when you want to unwind.
+Play a game or catch up with pals virtually, and drink water while doing these activities.